 First of all, we want to tell you what schizophrenia is not.
 It is not the same as having 'split' or multiple personalities.
 Looking at the origin of the word, we can see why people mistakenly confuse split personalities with schizophrenia.
-The first part of the word, "schizo-opens a new window," comes from a Greek word meaning a split or a division.
-The second part, "-phreniaopens a new window" comes from the Greek word for mind or brain.
+The first part of the word, "schizo-, opens a new window," comes from a Greek word meaning a split or a division.
+The second part, "-phrenia, opens a new window" comes from the Greek word for mind or brain.
 The split, or break, that occurs in the minds of those of us with schizophrenia, is not a split personality disorder.
-It is a psychotic break - a disconnection from the rational mind.
+It is a psychotic break -- a disconnect from the rational mind.

 In general, a person receives a diagnosis of schizophrenia only after experiencing a psychotic break.
 However, there are early warning signs that can indicate an impending psychotic break.
 Please consult a physician if you are having any of these early warning signs:

 - suspicious of people for no logical reason

 - seeing or hearing things that no one else can (hallucinations; confused perceptions)

 - pulling away from loved ones and spending increasing amounts of time alone